minoobeyzavi/Twinkle/README.md

 Offering <b>Positive Transformative Suggestions</b> as a new tweet is being typed.
 ```
-"JFK: I would never lie to you"  ->  "I have integrity for greater good”
+"JFK: I would never lie to you"  ->  "I shall speak to you with integrity”
 ```
 This NLP model is going to generate the suggestions based on: